Hatsunespica/xdsl-smt/README.md

 docker run -it --rm xdsl-smt:amd64
 ```

-3. This should give you a bash shell in the container, once here ensure you're in the correct directory
+3. This should give you a bash shell in the container.
+Once here, check that you're in the correct directory:

 ```bash
 pwd
 ```

-should yield: `/xdsl_smt`, and
+Expected output: `/xdsl_smt`

 ```bash
 ls -lh
 ```

-should yield:
+Expected output:

 ```
 -rw-r--r--   1 root root 6.8K Oct 11 16:43 README.md